2022 Coca-Cola 600

 The 2022 Coca-Cola 600, the 63rd running of the event, was a NASCAR Cup Series race held on May 29, 2022, at Charlotte Motor Speedway in Concord, North Carolina.
 Contested over 413 laps – extended from 400 laps due to an overtime finish, on the 1.5 mile asphalt speedway, it was the 14th race of the 2022 NASCAR Cup Series season, as well as the third of the four crown jewel races.

 Report

 Background

 Charlotte Motor Speedway, the track where the race was held.

 The race was held at Charlotte Motor Speedway, located in Concord, North Carolina.
 The speedway complex includes a 1.5 mi quad-oval track that was utilized for the race, as well as a dragstrip and a dirt track.
 The speedway was built in 1959 by Bruton Smith and is considered the home track for NASCAR with many race teams based in the Charlotte metropolitan area.
 The track is owned and operated by Speedway Motorsports Inc. (SMI) with Marcus G. Smith serving as track president.

-Similar to the Daytona 500, which was a four-stage race (with the first stage being the qualifying heat race), the Coca-Cola 600 is a four-stage race, with this the only race where all four stages are in the main race itself.
-All four stages are scheduled to consist of 100 laps.
-The race is official after the second stage.